planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 help create a custom one more easily.
 If you'd like to get things working for now then just replace the 'delivery' section with your cloud credentials, see the [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/) for more information.

-To create a new subscription with the CLI, use the `create` command:
+To create a new subscription with the CLI, use the `create` command and the json file you just created:

 ```
 planet subscriptions create my-subscription.json
 ```

+!!!note "Note"
-The above command assumes that you've saved the subscriptions JSON as `my-subscription.json`.
+    The above command assumes that you’ve saved the subscriptions JSON as `my-subscription.json` and that you’ve replaced the delivery information with your own bucket and credentials.

 ### List Subscriptions

-Now that you've got a subscription working you can make use of the other commands.
+Now that you’ve got a subscription working you can make use of the other commands.

 ```
 planet subscriptions list